jsoftware/stats_r/readme.txt

-  rserve - uses the Rserve system for communicating via sockets rdcmd  - calls R in batch rdcom  - calls R using OLE - Windows only
+  rserve - uses the Rserve system for communicating via sockets rdcmd  - calls R in batch

 The distributed scripts are: